geoffreysperl/teaching/_pages/reflective.md

 # image: ''
 # image_caption: ''
 ---
-## Effective urban educators are Reflective Practitioners who can accurately assess themselves and develop plans for improvement.
+Effective urban educators are Reflective Practitioners who can accurately assess themselves and develop plans for improvement.
 During my time in computing, one of my responsibilities was continuous improvement.
 After a service was delivered to a client, my teams and I had to look at what could have been done better and how it could have been done better.
 That same reflective practice follows me in all I do.

+> Being "reflective" isn't solely about the teacher or their lesson.
+The teacher must use that reflection to understand the students' needs.

 I focus on understanding how a lesson has gone, often asking students for exit tickets to gather their thoughts and quickly jotting mine down.
 This allows me to review what went well (and what didn't) when I look back on the lesson in the future.
-Recently, when teaching a lesson on [Neil Gaiman's short story "Click-Clack the Rattlebag,"](https://www.commonlit.org/en/texts/click-clack-the-rattle-bag) and comparing it to Poe's "The Cask of Amontillado," I decided to have the students handle the reading and response in a single class.
+Recently, when teaching a lesson on [Neil Gaiman's short story "Click-Clack the Rattlebag,"](https://www.commonlit.org/en/texts/click-clack-the-rattle-bag) and comparing it to [Edgar Allan Poe's "The Cask of Amontillado"](https://poestories.com/read/amontillado) I decided to have the students handle the reading and response in a single class.
 While I thought I moved too quickly, the response from the students overwhelmingly showed me that they loved the story and enjoyed the assignment.

 <div class="gallery-box">
   <div class="gallery">